-The performance evaluation period shall be three years from the fiscal year following the fiscal year in which the base number of PSUs is determined.
+The performance evaluation period shall be three years from the fiscal year in which the base number of PSUs is determined.
 After the performance evaluation period has concluded, the evaluation shall be finalized and the stock compensation based on PSUs shall be paid.